Education to India

 - creating or adapting content for inclusion in online courses by education institutions in India.

 India’s strategic goal is to improve the quality of India’s Tier 1 institutes.
 This is so they can attract more overseas students.
 Reforms since 2017 aim to increase India’s global competitiveness.
-This creates opportunities for Australia education providers.
+This creates opportunities for Australian education providers.
 These include:

 - enabling Tier 1 institutes to deliver transnational education as part of their own curriculum.
 This will also help institutes improve their domestic competitiveness